 There are two schools of thought.
 A lot of the engineers in the audience will tell you that you should always aim for peak efficiency.
 If something in your home theater isn’t as good as it could possibly be then it needs to be addressed.
 On the other hand, there’s the “if it ain’t broke” school which says that if you’re not experiencing any problems at all now, why introduce additional chaos into a functioning system?
 If you’re seeing perfect reception now, why chase numbers when they won’t make a difference to the experience?

 Personally I’m in the middle between those two extremes.
 I do like to know that everything is as good as it can be but I’m realistic too… it’s a lot of risk to think that something unexpected could happen.
+Especially lately, with all the other things we have to deal with today.
 Best case scenario the reception gets worse.
 Worst case, you fall off the roof.
 So I have to fall back on the science, and the two factors that could mean that re-aiming makes no difference or it makes a huge difference.

 The first thing you need to know about is beam width.
 Beam width, to put it simply, is a measure of how far off-aim your antenna can be and still pick up any signal at all.
 Many of our antennas have a beam width of 45 degrees or more, meaning that if they’re 5 degrees off a perfect aim, there’s no real reason to change them.
 Toward the edges of the beam width, the signal is going to get weaker, but it’s possible it will still be strong enough to not need reaiming.